 In this webinar you can learn about federal Civil Rights compliance requirements when applying for a NEA grant and find guidance on how to accurately communicate your project description and plan.

 Projects funded by the NEA must be accessible to people with disabilities.

 The Accessibility Requirements for Applicants and Grantees webinar gives a detailed overview, and provides information about the application Assurance of Compliance, post-award accessibility questionnaire, and 504 Self Evaluation requirements.
 It also provides tips for ensuring access to your programs and facilities.

 The Accessibility Checklist is a user-friendly tool to assist you in making your organization and project inclusive and available to everyone.
 The checklist includes links to a wide variety of Accessibility resources.

 The Accessibility Questions for Recommended Applicants form is required for all recommended grantees.
 You may preview the form to see what kinds of information we will request if you are recommended for a grant.

 National Historic Preservation Act (NHPA)

-Projects supported by the NEA may be subject to the National Historic Preservation Act (NHPA), which is legislation intended to protect historic and archeological sites.
-You can learn about what kinds of projects may need additional review to ensure compliance with NHPA regulations, as well as how our internal review process works in this webinar.
+Projects supported by the NEA are subject to the National Historic Preservation Act (NHPA), which is legislation intended to protect historic and archeological sites.
+You can learn about what kinds of projects require additional review to ensure compliance with NHPA regulations, as well as how our internal review process works in this webinar.